libhazeltine/psionic-index/README.md

 ### Sources and Support

-*The Hazeltine Library Archives and their development is made possible by data from the Internet Archive.*
+*The Hazeltine Library Archives and their development are made possible by data from the Internet Archive.*

 *Show your support for projects like this and more:* https://archive.org/donate